awslabs/aws-crt-swift/docs/dev_guide.md

 }
 ```
 # Utility functions
 Take a look at the [Utilities.swift](https://github.com/awslabs/aws-crt-swift/blob/main/Source/AwsCommonRuntimeKit/crt/Utilities.swift) and [CStruct.swift](https://github.com/awslabs/aws-crt-swift/blob/main/Source/AwsCommonRuntimeKit/crt/CStruct.swift) for the available utility functions.
 In general, prefer defining utility functions like these to avoid boiler-plate code everywhere in the code.
-In these classes, you will find a lot of utility functions to convert between Swift<->C Objects which are needed at many places.
+In these files, you will find a lot of utility functions to convert between Swift<->C objects which are needed at many places.

 # Error handling
 Unfortunately, Swift's error handling is not great.
 Swift's error handling design is an enum and adding new cases to enums is a breaking change.
 We don't want people to have giant switch blocks where they have to handle each error independently or break people when new errors are added.
 For this reason, the design pattern is to just always throw a [CRTError](https://github.com/awslabs/aws-crt-swift/blob/main/Source/AwsCommonRuntimeKit/crt/CommonRuntimeError.swift) struct as the error.
 You should not add any new cases to CommonRuntimeError enum unless really necessary.